google/santa/docs/development/sync-protocol.md

 2. If the server responded that it is performing a `clean_all` sync, a `clean all` is performed (regardless of whether or not it was requested by the client)
 3. Otherwise, a normal sync is performed

 A client that has a `clean` or `clean_all` sync type state set will continue to request a clean sync until it is satisfied by the server.
-A clean sync is never performed until the server indicates it is prepared to send the entire set of rules.
+If a client has requested a clean sync, but the server has not responded that it will perform a clean sync, then the client will not delete any rules before applying the new rules received from the server.

 If the deprecated [Preflight Response](#preflight-response) key `clean_sync` is set, it is treated as if the `sync_type` key were set to `clean`.
 This is a change in behavior to what was previously performed in that not all rules are dropped anymore, only non-transitive rules.
 Servers should stop using the `clean_sync` key and migrate to using the `sync_type` key.